mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 There is a HUGE amount of mutual information among all puzzles.

 1. Every puzzle in ARC is built using the same basic concepts like objectness, geometric transforms, etc.
-2. Almost all concepts needed for the eval puzzles already appear in the train puzzles.
+2. Crucially, almost all concepts needed for the eval puzzles already appear in the train puzzles.
 Eg: occlusion, symmetry, color swaps, etc.

-Now we apply the same (generalised) argument: MDL demands compressing ALL the puzzles together (including the private ones) because they share common patterns.
+Now we apply the same (generalised) argument:
+Because every puzzle shares common patterns, MDL demands compressing ALL of them  together, **including the private ones**.

 Hence, the naive solver fails again - it trains on each puzzle separately.

-Notes:
-- This is why "test time training" was a big deal.
-It jointly[^5] compressed train puzzles offline and private puzzles during runtime.
-(However, all current implementations still have problems 1 and 3.
-They ignore the inputs)
-- This also explain why "No-pretraining" methods like CompressARC and NCAs are suboptimal MDL wise.
-They compress each puzzle separately
+(This also applies to "no-pretraining" methods like CompressARC and NCAs)

+#### Test time training
+The need to compress private puzzles implies that test time training is 100% necessary.
+Every approach must train on the public puzzles offline AND on the private puzzles during runtime.
+However, all current "test time training" methods are suboptimal because they ignore data sources 1 and 3

-### 3) Test inputs
+### <span style = "font-size:1.25em;">Source 3: Test inputs</span>
 <figure>
   <img src="../img-test-input.png" alt="my alt text"/>
   <span style = "text-align:center;"><figcaption>Fig 4.
-The test input shares common patterns with the example grids. <br> Note that it has some extra information: rotation equivariance</figcaption></span>
+The test input shares common patterns with the example grids.
+Note that it has some extra information: rotation equivariance</figcaption></span>
 </figure>

 The test grid in the figure clearly shares patterns with the example grids.
 Hence, MDL says compressing them jointly will improve performance (same mutual info argument).
 Obviously, this proves that the naive method fails too.